hughy603/anaconda-to-miniconda/CONTRIBUTING.md

 For detailed examples and guidelines, see the [Conventional Commits Guide](docs/dev/conventional-commits.md).

-## Code Style
+## Code Style and Quality

+We use a simplified, standardized code quality process:

+1. **Linting and Formatting**: Ruff for linting and formatting Python code
+2. **Type Checking**: Pyright for static type checking
+3. **Dependency Management**: UV for dependency locking and management
+4. **GitHub Actions Validation**: Simplified validation of workflows and actions
+5. **CI Checks**: Comprehensive testing across multiple Python versions and platforms

-We use Ruff for linting and formatting, and Pyright for type checking.
-These tools are configured in `pyproject.toml` and run automatically via pre-commit hooks.
+All these tools are configured in `pyproject.toml` and `.pre-commit-config.yaml`, and run automatically via pre-commit hooks for local validation and CI workflows for comprehensive testing.

 ## Code of Conduct